jazir555/GamesDows/README.md

+Turn your Windows Computer into a VideoGame console first, PC second!

 **This script is a WIP.
 Currently, the main functionality works as intended.
 Steam Big Picture launches automatically when the OS boots, then explorer starts automatically after a delay, which allows you to exit to desktop via the menu without needing to launch a shortcut for Explorer.exe first.**

 What remains to be fixed: